 The Bible seems to think that this is true of people in general

 The Benjamites in Judges.
 Among your people are some Depraved Bisexuals who wanted to rape a guy, who was forced to give up his concubine to save himself.
 Said concubine gets fatally raped and abused.
 Said guy tells the rest of Israel about it, and when they go all What the Hell, Hero? on the Benjamites, tell the Benjamites to give up the villains or get their asses kicked...
-The Benjamites refuse.
+The Benjamites refuse (note, the tribe of Benjamin was the smallest of the main tribes, and was going up against the other 11).
 Then subverted when the Benjamites defeat the rest of the Israelites at least twice before they get finally defeated.

 The Philistines who were trying to kill him easily fall into this trope as well.
 Samson kills ONE THOUSAND of them with a DONKEY'S JAWBONE.
 You almost have to admire the last 300 or so who probably had to climb a mountain of their dead buddies just to get close enough to die.

-Heck, most of mankind in the Book of Revelation is this, generally overlapping with Humans Are Bastards also.
+Mankind in the Book of Revelation, overlapping with Humans Are Bastards.
 When God unleashes cataclysms (like turning the seas into blood, a Colony Drop in the form of a star that poisons the global water supply, and an army of fire-breathing warrior angels) that wipe out more than a quarter of the human population at once, you might want to consider giving up idol worship.
 If you buy the theory that John was explaining the prophecy in terms that he could understand, it may be the case that the apocalypse, horrible as it is, won't be so obviously supernatural in its trappings.
 Or even if non-believers realize it's supernatural, they would naturally assume it was their own gods/demons doing it.
 Why would they be expected to change to a foreign faith, and risk offending their own gods, in that context?